Negotiation Idioms

 I tried to bring up the subject of sales commissions during the meeting.

-We called off the meeting because everybody was busy with other business.
+We called off the meeting because everybody was busy.

 call (someone's) bluff